Compression and fracture of ordered and disordered droplet rafts: Computational Methods

 Our goal is to have a simulation which captures the key features of the prior work of Ono-dit-biot {\it et al.} \cite{ono-dit-biot_Rearrangement_2020,ono-dit-biot_Mechanical_2021}.
 We use the Durian ``bubble model" \cite{durian_Foam_1995} to simulate the droplets' motions as the array is compressed.
-In particular, we use the modified version presented in Ref.~\cite{tewari_Statistics_1999} which allows droplets to have different numbers of nearest neighbors; our code is specifically adapted from that used in Hong {\it et al.} \cite{hong_Clogging_2017,tao_Soft_2021}.
+In particular, we use the modified version presented by Tewari {\it et al.} in Ref.~\cite{tewari_Statistics_1999} which allows droplets to have different numbers of nearest neighbors; our code is specifically adapted from that used in Hong {\it et al.} \cite{hong_Clogging_2017,tao_Soft_2021}.
+The athermal bubble model simulates the interactions between droplets in a viscous medium.
+The model replaces the details of each droplet's deformation with a simple pairwise repulsive interaction.
+The model assumes negligible inertial effects (appropriate for low-mass bubbles or slow-moving emulsion droplets), and viscous interactions.
+For our work we add the effect of attractive depletion interactions between adjacent particles as well as between particles and the walls.

 The first step in our simulation is to generate the droplets.
 For nominally monodisperse simulations, we assign droplet radii according to a normal distribution with mean $\langle R \rangle=1$ and width $\delta = 1.25 \times 10^{-3}$.
 This value is small enough to represent a single droplet size, while still allowing for some randomness that is inherent in the experiment.
 For a bidisperse distribution, we generate droplets with radii $R_{\rm large}=1$ and $R_{\mathrm{small}}=0.765$, the same radius ratio as in the experimental work \cite{ono-dit-biot_Rearrangement_2020}.
 In all cases, the droplets are initially arranged in a hexagonal closed packed lattice, with $p$ rows and $q$ columns.
 Rows are defined as a set of $q$ droplets aligned parallel to the walls.
 An example is shown in Fig.~\ref{fig:pxq} with $p=4$ rows by $q=5$ columns.